akretion/ooorest/README.md

 You may also just require ooorest but not necessarily mount the engine.
 You may simply enjoy using the RequestHelper class that makes it easy to write your own custom Rails controllers to deal with OpenERP objects seamlessly.

-You can choose to bootstrap a default public OOOR connection in your Rails app by setting an appropriate config/ooor.yml config file (see in test/dummy/config/ooor.yml for an example).
+You can choose to bootstrap a default default OOOR connection in your Rails app by setting an appropriate config/ooor.yml config file (see in test/dummy/config/ooor.yml for an example).
 In this case the mentionned classes will be bootstraped and you'll be able to use them in your Rails application.
 These classes will use the credentials defined in ooor.yml.
 Warning! this can be a security issue!
-So make sure that the public credentials you use here only have basic acess rights, possibly no write permissions at all in your OpenERP (specially if you mount the engine and hence enable default CRUD actions).
+So make sure that the default credentials you use here only have basic acess rights, possibly no write permissions at all in your OpenERP (specially if you mount the engine and hence enable default CRUD actions).

 If you want to enable users to write in your OpenERP, you should instead use an authentication system such as Devise and then use the ooor_object method from RequestHelper, for instance:
 ```ruby